fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 It links dynamically by default, a dynamic linker (aka interpreter) is used to resolve the final dependencies on dynamic libraries when the executable is loaded into memory to run.

+[Previously](./symbol-resolution-relocation.md), we've gone through the basic concepts of static linking - symbol resolution and relocation.
 In this article I'll have a look at how the shared dynamic symbol such as `puts` is designated at link time in the DYN PIE ELF.

 <!-- more -->